Dogancan-Acar/Dockerize-Nginx-Redis-DockerCompose-Demo/README.md

 # Docker Practice: Nginx and Redis with Docker Compose

 This is a simple project to learn how to use **Docker Compose** to run multiple containers together.
-I built this infrastructure on **Zorin OS** using my **Asus TUF A15** laptop.
 It includes a web server, a database, and a management tool.

 ---